Are you looking for a ferret flea treatment?

 Step 1: Ferret Flea Bath

 Prepare a nice warm bath, a ferret-safe shampoo, and here we go.
 We don’t recommend ferret flea shampoos because there aren’t 100% safe shampoos for them.
 Most of them are harmful to ferrets (even cats).
 Put your ferret in the bath and start scrubbing.
 Make sure to remove every flea you can see.
-Now that your ferret has endured one shampoo treatment, let him be in the water for few more minutes to drown the rest of the surviving intruders.
+Now that your ferret has endured one shampoo treatment, let him be in the water for a few more minutes to drown the rest of the surviving intruders.

 After the bath, your ferret will be squeaky clean, almost flea-free, and not in a good mood.
 Fast dry your ferret with a towel and prepare for the next step.
 Put the towel, the hammocks, and blankets from the transporter in the washing machine with the rest of the contaminated fabrics.
 This is the step you have to do before everything if you want to bathe a ferret because you have to wait at least 48 hours to put a ferret flea treatment on a ferret after his bath.

 Step 2: Clean Ferret Cage

-The first thing on your to-do list is definitely ferret’s cage.
-Keep your ferret out of the room, it is a good idea to put him in a transporter until you start with the ferret flea treatment.
+The next thing on your to-do list is definitely ferret’s cage.
+Keep your ferret out of the room, it is a good idea to put him in a flea-free transporter until you start with the ferret flea treatment on your ferret.
 Remove all blankets, hammocks, and toys from the cage so you can put them in the washing machine.

 Take the cage and wash it with a cleanser that fights fleas, eggs, and larvae.
 That cleaner will probably be really strong so rinse it thoroughly to avoid any leftover chemicals on the cage.
 If you can, air out the cage after the wash.
 Don’t let your ferret in the cage yet.